Customer Acceptance Policy

 • Travel Companies

-sectors which would be of an acceptable risk level (though each business would still be subject to
+* Regarding Financial Services and Financial Technology businesses, the following are examples of sub-sectors which would be of an acceptable risk level, though of high risk, and each business would still be subject to individual and manual review:

 • Pay day lending businesses